An official website of the United States government

 ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-From its inception 100 years ago, the field of quantum mechanics has produced some of the most unexpected insights into the natural world, unlocking a vast universe of technologies that enhance our daily lives in ways we may not even realize.
-From GPS and smartphones, to cybersecurity and precision instruments for defense, to exquisitely accurate measurements that underpin our commercial transactions, quantum has made our technologies more accurate, more trustworthy, and more secure.
+Since its inception in 1900, quantum physics has produced many surprising insights into the natural world.
+Those insights have powered a universe of technologies that improve our lives, often without us realizing they have quantum physics at their core.
+From GPS and smartphones to cybersecurity and precision instruments for defense, to exquisitely accurate measurements that underpin our commercial transactions, quantum has made our technologies more accurate, more trustworthy, and more secure.

-Join NIST in celebrating the many outstanding achievements of our researchers and collaborators in advancing the frontiers of quantum and help us usher in the next 100 years of possibility.
-And learn a little bit more about quantum along the way!
+Join us in celebrating some of the many outstanding quantum achievements of our staff — and learn a little more about quantum along the way!

 quantum terms explained